 Cardboard and Paper Guidelines

-Additionally, crumpled, torn or misshapen paper and cardboard can be recycled the same as flat products.
-As a side note, paper that has been shredded or torn into bits shouldn’t go into the outside bin, as it can easily blow away and cause littering.
-Check with your local curbside program for guidelines on shredded paper.
-In small quantities, it may need to be thrown away or at least bagged before being recycled.
-In large quantities, you can take it directly to any waste and recycling facility.
+Additionally, crumpled, torn, or misshapen paper and cardboard can be recycled the same as flat products.
+However, paper that has been shredded or torn into bits shouldn’t go directly into your recycling bin.
+Not only could it easily blow away and cause littering, but it would also make a mess at the material recovery facility where they sort your recyclables.
+Check with your recycling provider for local guidelines on shredded paper.
+It may not be accepted for recycling curbside or you may need to put the shredded paper inside a paper bag before placing it into your recycling bin.

 Shake Clean Plastic Bags